GreenCom-Networks/kafka-workshop-sophiaconf/README.md

 We just wanted to give you some insights and help to get started with Apache Kafka, it's now up to you to make it great.

 ## KSQL
-On a slightly different topic, the `ksql` folder covers different use cases and snippets for trying out the magic.
+On a slightly different topic, the `ksql` folder covers different use cases and snippets for trying out the magic of sql-like life on kafka.